-Our ARR was \$497.0 million and \$480.0 million as of November 30, 2022 and 2021, respectively, which is an increase of 3.5% year-over-year.
-The growth in ARR was driven by multiple products including OpenEdge, DataDirect, Sitefinity, Chef, DevTools and FileTransfer.
+Our ARR was \$574.0 million and \$490.0 million as of November 30, 2023 and 2022, respectively, which is an increase of 17.1% year-over-year.
+The growth in ARR was primarily driven by the acquisition of MarkLogic.

-Net Dollar Retention Rate
+Net Retention Rate

-We calculate net dollar retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period end ("Prior Period ARR").
+We calculate net retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period end ("Prior Period ARR").
 We then calculate the ARR from these same customers as of the current period end ("Current Period ARR").
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months but excludes ARR from new customers in the current period.
-We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the net dollar retention rate.
-Net dollar retention rate is not calculated in accordance with GAAP.
+We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the net retention rate.
+Net retention rate is not calculated in accordance with GAAP.

-Our net dollar retention rates have generally ranged between 98% and 101% for all periods presented.
-Our high net dollar retention rates illustrate our predictable and durable top line performance.
+Our net retention rates have generally ranged between 100% and 102% for all periods presented.
+We believe net retention rates can be a helpful indicator of the durability of top line performance.